IgorKikola/ChessManagement/README.md

 The project is called Chess Management club system.
 It currently consists of a single app clubs.

+This project is heavily borrowed from the training videos of the Clucker Application.

 Deployed version of the application
 The deployed version of the application can be found at this Heroku link.